ECCC-MSC/open-data/docs/msc-data/nwp_giops/readme_giops-datamart_en.md

 ## Support

-If you have any questions about , please contact us at: [ec.dps-client.ec@canada.ca](mailto:ec.dps-client.ec@canada.ca)
+If you have any questions about , please [contact us](https://weather.gc.ca/mainmenu/contact_us_e.html).
 ## Announcements from the dd_info mailing list

 Announcements related to this dataset are available in the [dd_info list](https://comm.collab.science.gc.ca/mailman3/postorius/lists/dd_info/).